-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The natural gas industry conducts its business by processing actual transactions at the end of the month following the month of delivery.
 Consequently, the most current month's financial results for the midstream and transportation and storage segments are estimated using volume estimates and market prices.
 Any difference between estimated results and actual results are recognized in the following month's financial statements.
-Management believes that the operating results estimated for the three months ended November 30, 2006 represents the actual results in all material respects.
+Management believes that the operating results estimated for the three months ended November 30, 2006 represent the actual results in all material respects.